dekosan/Xprime/README.md

 ## Xprime Code Editor for macOS
 - Edit your PPL or PPL+ code for the HP Prime.
-- Package your application for deployment on a physical HP Prime or the virtual emulator.
+- Package your application for deployment for the HP Prime or test on the Virtual Calculator.
 - Export a G1 .hpprgm file for use on a real HP Prime or the Virtual Calculator.
 - Compress code to fit more programs on your HP Prime